 However, in Argentina, the custom is very well established, and refusing the cheek kisses could be seen as rude or insensitive.
 Accepting and giving them freely, on the other hand, will be a sign of warmth and kindness, something I found to be pervasive throughout Argentine culture.

 About the author: : Sam is a sometimes-EFL teacher, wannabe-minimalist, language geek who is trying to make it as a digital nomad with his partner, Zab.
-You can follow them on their blog Indefinite Adventure where they chronicle their journey, write about the places they visit, the food they eat (preferably vegan, organic and locally produced) and the people they meet.
+You can follow them on their blog Indefinite Adventure where they chronicle their journey, the food they eat (preferably vegan, organic and locally produced) and the people they meet.
 They are also on Facebook,Twitter and Foursquare.

 INDONESIA VS WESTERN WORLD

 Indonesians are amazingly friendly.
 Been living in Indonesia for my whole life, I found that most Indonesian are kind people, willing to help visitors and usually have a high interest in chating with you, even though you’re a stranger to them as well as they are to you.
 You can just simply chat with everyone you meet on the street!
 That way, travelling has never been boring for me.